[ 二 ]

 The sicklewort burned and he hissed.
 His leg, though it had received the worst of it, had not been the only place struck by the arrows; he had a shallow cut along his lower abdomen too, where a stray arrow had laced through his tunic.
 Gently he maneuvered himself to a more comfortable position on the thin bedding.

+Waiting for the pain to subside, he crushed more sicklewort between his fingers.
 The doors to his room were closed but faintly he heard the doors to the house open.
 Immediately his hand reached for the dagger strapped to his calf.

 This house was a safe retreat, or so he had been told.
 This was the place for him to go should he require immediate assistance.
 There was medicinal help here, though not in the human form; instead, there were vials and potions and herbs and enough bandages to mummify a man.
 The drawer too was always well-stocked and ready with cash, and the wardrobe lined with more identical dark robes.
 This was a place where the man who gave the orders and the man who carried them out kept in contact, yet never met.